capsulajs/capsulahub/packages/service-environment-registry/README.md

-# Service Template extension
+# Environment Registry service extension

+This service allows to register and load different versions of a project/service environment.
+This is the bootstrapped service ready to use for CapsulaHub.
-Service detailed info
+More detailed info are available [here](https://github.com/capsulajs/environment-registry).

 ## Install